Vidadi Babanli: Life and career

-Vidadi Babanli is the author of more than 40 books and one film script.
+Babanli was the author of more than 40 books and one film script.
 His novels and poems have been translated into a number of languages.
 The novel "Vicdan susanda" (When the conscience is silent) was first published in 1970, then in 1976 and completely in 1978.
 It was published in Azerbaijan for 9 times and in Russia for 5 times.
 The boom was translation into Persian and Turkish languages and published in Iran, Tehran in 2010, in Turkey, Istanbul in 2011.
-His drama plays are "Ana intiqami" (Mother's revenge), which was written in 1994 and put on the stage of Drama Theatre in 1996; "Churuk adam" (A Stinker) (2002); "Itirilmish inam" (Lost confidence) (2006).
-Later, the novel "Muagaddas ocaq" (Holy hearth) (1982) was published in Azeri and Russian languages; the other novels are "Omurluk azab" (Eternal torment) (2005), "Gizlinlerim" (Secrets) (2007), "Geribe eshq" (Strange love) (2009), "Bulanliq dunya" (Turbid world).
-Vidadi Babanli is also the author of 5 narratives: "Gelin" (Bride) (1955), "Ayaz geceler" (Frosty nights) (1958), "Heyat bizi sinayir" (Life is testing us) (1963), "Insaf nene" (Grandmother Insaf) (1988), "Ana intiqami" (Mother's revenge) (1994).
+His drama plays are "Ana intiqami" (Mother's revenge), which was written in 1994 and put on the stage of Drama Theatre in 1996; "Çuruk adam" (A Stinker) (2002); "İtirilmiş inam" (Lost confidence) (2006).
+Later, the novel "Müqəddəs ocaq" (Holy hearth) (1982) was published in Azeri and Russian languages; the other novels are "Omurluk azab" (Eternal torment) (2005), "Gizlinlerim" (Secrets) (2007), "Geribe eşq" (Strange love) (2009), "Bulanliq dunya" (Turbid world).
+Vidadi Babanli is also the author of 5 narratives: "Gəlin" (Bride) (1955), "Ayazlı gecələr" (Frosty nights) (1958), "Həyat bizi sınayır" (Life is testing us) (1963), "İnsaf nənə" (Grandmother İnsaf) (1988), "Ana intiqamı" (Mother's revenge) (1994).
 The stories and poems are also the result of many years' work.
-He wrote collections of poems under the title "Hoydu, delilerim, hoydu" (Go ahead, my heroes) and "Kishilik himni" (The anthem of courage).
+He wrote collections of poems under the title "Hoydu, dəlilərim, hoydu" (Go ahead, my heroes) and "Kişilik himni" (The anthem of courage).

 An outstanding representative of contemporary Azeri literature, Vidadi Babanli has tried his pen in translating and writing hundreds of journalistic articles about various literary problems.
 As a talented translator Vidadi Babanli has translated the works of well-known Russian, Ukrainian writers, such as Valentin Rasputin and others.
 Being an editor-in-chief of dubbing department Vidadi Babanli has translated the texts of the films about Abu Reyhan Biruni, "Red arrowwood".

 The screen movie "Həyat Bizi Sınayır" (Life is testing us) scripted by Vidadi Babanli was shot in 1972.

 In 2009, the Writer's Union of Azerbaijan celebrated Vidadi Babanli's 80th anniversary.
-Nowadays, 85-year-old Vidadi Babanli writes poems.
+Latterly, 85-year-old Vidadi Babanli wrote poems.

+Babanli died on 16 August 2025, at the age of 98.